 You’ve got a lot riding on your knee, hip, and shoulder joints.
 They’re the major hinges of your body, determining your capacity to work, play, exercise, and enjoy life.
 When they begin to fail, pain and limitations very quickly take center stage.

 Our impeccably trained team of joint specialists, the region’s leaders in eliminating pain, restoring stability, and welcoming freedom of movement back into your life, utilize the latest diagnostic innovations to determine the cause of your pain and the best course of treatment.

+Reno Orthopedic Clinic is a recognized leader in outpatient joint replacement.
 Our forward-looking approach has yielded numerous historical “firsts.”
 The most significant being the performance of both the region’s first outpatient total knee replacement and the first outpatient anterior approach hip replacement, a procedure that allows surgeons to operate from the front of the hip rather than the side, preserving muscle tissue and speeding healing.
-And each of these surgeries took place in our onsite Surgery Center.

 Your knees at a glance